imnurdin173/prevonim/README.md

 # My Web Portfolio (Ver2) - PREVONIM

-This project will using Reactjs, Bootstrap, etc.
+This project will be using Reactjs, Bootstrap, etc.

 ## Expected Main Features